No items found.

 Common challenges in patient journey mapping

-Patient journey maps have the potential to transform healthcare delivery, but they are not immune to pitfalls.
+Patient journey maps have the potential to transform healthcare service delivery, but they are not immune to pitfalls.
 Many organizations invest in mapping exercises that look impressive in boardrooms but fail to influence day-to-day operations.
-Without clear ownership, robust data and analytics, and ongoing follow-through, even the most detailed maps can stall.
-Below are some of the challenges teams frequently encounter.
+Below are the challenges teams most frequently encounter.

 Organizational silos and lack of ownership